urgeny99/8-bit-binary-calculator/README.md

 #### HOW IT WORKS

 The adder works by having 8 + 8 inputs (A0-A7; B0-B7) and taking them into half and full adders.
+Use the DIP-switches to set the input values, and read LED output.
 The Half adder looks like this | And this is a Full adder :------:|:---------:
 <img width="381" height="266" alt="image" src="https://github.com/user-attachments/assets/b57e6bd5-c22d-472a-a64f-65bf5d39abb2" /> | <img width="904" height="415" alt="image" src="https://github.com/user-attachments/assets/e7edaca3-380e-4c40-aa0c-01b11939539b" />